dokryconn/Dokters-Prescription/README.md

 You can also use the `Dok’s Rx Guide.xls` spreadsheet file as a template to track any specific changes that you have made while editing the script.

+# Donate

-This script is **100% free** for all to use, manipulate, distribute, and/or incinerate but I have included a link for donations below - if you find that `Dokter's Prescription` is useful for you.
+This script is **100% free** to use, manipulate, distribute, or incinerate, however, I've included a link for **donations** below - if you find that `Dokter's Prescription` is useful for you, make a small donation (if you can).

 Peace,